James Liang: Business

-Liang is a board member of BTG Hotels (Group) Co.
-Ltd (SHA: 600258), Tongcheng-Elong (HK: 0780), and MakeMyTrip (NASDAQ: MMYT).

-Academia and advocacy
+Academia

 Liang is a scholar of demographics, entrepreneurship, and innovation research.
 In recent years, he has advocated for the restructuring of China's population and family planning policies, drawing public attention to key issues such as education, ageing, and urban planning.

 He is a co-author of the book Too Many People in China?, which analyzes the impact of the one-child policy and the adverse effects of demographic changes on China's economy.
-He is the author of multiple other publications, including The Rise of the Network Society, The Chinese Dream Calls for the Chinese Child, and his 2018 book, The Demographics of Innovation.
+He is the author of multiple other publications, including The Rise of the Network Society, The Chinese Dream Calls for the Chinese Child, The Demographics of Innovation, Population Strategies: How Population Affects Economy and Innovation, and Innovation, Heritage, and Meaning of Life.
 Liang published a demographics-focused novel in 2020, After Immortality, based on a dystopian society.

-In 2021, Liang taught a lecture series, 15 Lectures on Demographic Economics, where he shared his research findings and policy suggestions.
+In 2021, Liang taught a lecture series, 15 Lectures on Demographic Economics.
 The lecture series was released under the title Age of Ultra-Low Fertility: Population Economics as a podcast and article series, where Liang called on all sectors of society to recognize the impact the low fertility rate, ageing population and other realities will continue to have on Chinese society after the liberalization of the three-child policy, whilst advocating for the government to actively encourage raising fertility.